Tax Season Resources

 Initial Tax Deadlines - Calendar Year Taxpayers

-Meeting the YELLOW preparation deadline means we may deliver your retun as late as the due date (or even a few days later if complex K-1's and other documents are received late in the preparation process).
+Meeting the YELLOW preparation deadline means we may deliver your return on the due date (or even a few days later if complex K-1's and other documents are received late in the preparation process).
 When signing their electronic filing forms, taxpayers are confirming they have reviewed their returns.
-Not taking enough time for review causes significant risks that may result in later penalty assessment.
-For these reasons, we suggest filing pro-active extensions to avoid last minute problems.
+Not taking enough time for review causes significant risks that may result in late penalties.
+For these reasons, we suggest filing pro-active extensions to avoid last-minute problems.

 To ensure filing on this first due date, be sure we have all of your information prior to the end of the GREEN deadline.

 Not-for-Profit and Non-Calendar Year-End Tax Return Due Dates

 Non-profit tax return due dates are more complex to determine.
 All deadlines in the table above are for entities operating on the traditional December year-end.
 Business and Organizations operating on any year-end other than December have different IRS tax due dates.
 These clients should contact us for the Red, Yellow and Green deadlines based on their year-end.